feathersjs/docs/api/client/direct.md

 All query parameters in a URL will be set as `params.query` on the server.
 Other service parameters can be set through [hooks](../hooks/readme.md) and [Express middleware](../middleware/express.md).
 URL query parameter values will always be strings.
 Conversion (e.g. the string `'true'` to boolean `true`) can be done in a hook as well.

 The body type for `POST`, `PUT` and `PATCH` requests is determined by the Express [body-parser](https://github.com/expressjs/body-parser) middleware which has to be registered *before* any service.
-You should also make sure you are setting your `Accepts` header to `application/json`.
+You should also make sure you are setting your `Accept` header to `application/json`.

 | Feathers method | HTTP method | Path     |
 |-----------------|-------------|----------|